Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Introduction

 \subsection{Related Work}

-This paper is part of a set of working papers on HAR inference by the author.
-The current paper provides the core theoretical and empirical elements that are used or extended in the other papers. \citet{casini/perron_PrewhitedHAC} used the theoretical framework developed in this paper to derive minimax MSE bounds for LRV estimation that are sharper than the ones established in the literature and extended some of theoretical results of this paper to general nonstationarity.
-As a finite-sample refinement, they also developed a new prewhitening procedure robust to nonstationarity for DK-HAC estimators. \citet{casini/perron_Low_Frequency_Contam_Nonstat:2020} showed analytically that the poor finite-sample performance of existing LRV-based HAR tests under nonstationarity and misspecification is induced by low frequency contamination.
-Belotti et al. \citeyearpar{belotti/casini/catania/grassi/perron_HAC_Sim_Bandws} proposed alternative data-dependent bandwidths for DK-HAC estimators that are optimal under a global MSE criterion.
+This paper is part of a set of papers on HAR inference by the author and collegues.
+The current paper provides the core theoretical and empirical elements that are used in all other papers, which can be viewed as providing extensions or refinements. \citet{casini/perron_PrewhitedHAC} used our theoretical framework to derive minimax MSE bounds for LRV estimation that are sharper than previously established and extended some of our theoretical results to general nonstationarity.
+As a finite-sample refinement, they also developed a new prewhitening procedure robust to nonstationarity for DK-HAC estimators.
+Even though the latter procedure is included in our simulations, we established the corresponding theoretical results in a separate paper because of the extent of the work needed in the analysis. \citet{casini/perron_Low_Frequency_Contam_Nonstat:2020} showed analytically that the poor finite-sample performance of existing LRV-based HAR tests under nonstationarity and misspecification is induced by low frequency contamination.
+Belotti et al. \citeyearpar{belotti/casini/catania/grassi/perron_HAC_Sim_Bandws} used our theoretical framework to propose alternative data-dependent bandwidths for DK-HAC estimators that are optimal under a global MSE criterion. \citet{casini:change-point-spectra} considered change-point detection in time series with evolutionary spectra.
+Initially, it was intended to be used in the method suggested in this paper to improve the finite-sample size and power properties, given that we work with segmented locally stationary processes.
+However, it turns out that the current method to select the blocks (see Section \ref{subsec Choice-of nT}) is able to handle even abrupt structural change.

 {}